Multiple DWI Charges

 Houston Multiple DWI Attorney

-Facing Charges for a Second, Third or Subsequent DWI in TX?
+Facing Charges for a Second, Third, or Subsequent DWI in TX?
 We Defend You!

-Your Houston multiple DWI lawyer should take the time to investigate every aspect of your case, including which field sobriety tests the arresting officer(s) took, whether the officer(s) had a reason to pull you over in the first place (probable cause) and any other aspect of your case that is important to your defense.
+Your Houston multiple DWI lawyer should take the time to investigate every aspect of your case, including which field sobriety tests the arresting officer(s) conducted, whether the officer(s) had a valid reason to pull you over in the first place (probable cause), and any other aspect of your case that is important to your defense.
 With the help of an experienced Houston multiple DWI attorney, you could be able to greatly enhance your chances of receiving a reduced sentence or even a dismissed case when possible - of course, it is always the ultimate goal to achieve a case dismissal.

 Facing multiple DWI charges?
 Protect your future with an experienced defense attorney.
 Contact us at (713) 364-9913 for a free consultation today!